The Bankrate promise

 “Some of these credit cards may sound good, such as 0 percent interest for six months, but then the actual APR might be higher than what the developer is charging, says Schreier.
 “Don’t allow anyone to strong-arm you into opening a credit card, even under the guise of checking your credit,” she says.

 If you’re on the fence about using a timeshare loan from a developer, there are other ways to finance your purchase.

 Home equity loan

 One of the primary benefits of this approach is that home equity loans can be distributed in one lump sum and generally with much lower interest rates than a personal loan.
-Just keep in mind that a home equity loan is secured by your home, meaning you risk losing your home if you default.
+Keep in mind that a home equity loan is secured by your home, meaning you risk losing your home if you default.

 Unsecured personal loan

 If you have a strong credit score, an unsecured personal loan — a loan that does not require collateral — will often cost you less over the long run than a developer’s loan.
 Personal loans tend to have very competitive interest rates and borrower-friendly repayment terms.

 In addition, you can typically be approved quickly and borrow up to $100,000.
 Make sure that the interest rate you’re quoted is less than that offered by the developer or sales agent.

 Though using a credit card may not be an obvious choice, depending on the timeshare purchase price and the interest rate on the credit card, this is yet another funding possibility.